Sky9magic/Sky9magic/README.md

 ## 🏆 Achievements

-- Contributed to several open-source projects.
+- Went to TOI20(Thailand Olympiad in Informatics)
-- Participated in hackathons and coding competitions.
-- Regularly mentor and help new developers in the community.

 ## 📫 Get in Touch